savonet/book/language.md

 A perhaps more useful variant of this is _auto-gain control_.
 We want to adjust the volume so that the output volume is always roughly -14 LUFS, which is a standard sound loudness measure.
-One way to do this is to regularly check its value and increase or lower the volume depending whether we are below or above the threshold:
+One way to do this is to regularly check its value and increase or lower the volume depending on whether we are below or above the threshold:

 ```{.liquidsoap include="liq/agc.liq" from=1}